18420079/1920S2-COMP7940-Project-Group-I/spec.md

 *  Finding Mask
 	1. User input keyword "Mask"
 	2. Bot return "Please input district"
 	3. User input district or *
-	4. Bot return "Addess of selling mask in *district* is *Address*"
+	4. Bot return "Addess of selling mask in *district* is *Address* with *amount* of Box in stock"